-- 230. ARTICULATION AND VOICE DISORDERS.
-A study of the etiology, evaluation, and management of articulatory defects and voice disorders.
-Prerequisite or corequisite: Phonetics.
+230. ARTICULATION DISORDERS.
+A study of the etiology, evaluation, and management of articulatory defects in children and adults.
 FALL.
-[3] Miss Gannaway. - 231.
-STUTTERING.
+[3] Miss Gannaway.

+231. STUTTERING.
 A review of the significant research in the field of stuttering, with emphasis on etiologies and therapies.
 Consideration of the management of fluency disturbances.
 SPRING.
-[3] Mr. Gilmore.
+[3] Miss Graig.